Employment Law in California

 • Whistleblowing violations

 California’s Labor Code contains a presumption that employees are employed “at-will”.
 However, California courts have found that employer policies sometimes overcome this presumption.
-For example, this may occur if the employer has a progressive discipline policy, or if the employer offers a contract that requires a good cause for termination.
+For example, this may occur if the employer has a progressive discipline policy or offers a contract that requires a good cause for termination.

 If you believe your termination was wrongful due to the above circumstances, then contact a qualified California employment law attorney right away.
-This is because there are time constraints on how long you can wait to file a claim.
+There are limitations on how long you can wait to file a claim.

 Unemployment Benefits